manenko/boot-zip/README.rst

 .. code-block:: clojure

    (compress-into-zip
-     [i input-dir VAL str "Location of the directory that should be compressed." a archive   VAL str "Location of the output ZIP archive."])
+     [i input-dir VAL str "Location of the directory that should be compressed.
+Required." a archive   VAL str "Location of the output ZIP archive.
+Required."])

 Compresses the content of the given directory and writes it to the given ZIP file preserving Unix permissions.